[BLOG] GOODBYE ADOBE

 This is called bloatware.

-I don’t get it.
-I never asked for Sync or Creative Cloud, the only thing I was downloading was “Adobe Lightroom Classic”.
+I never asked for Sync or Creative Cloud, only “Adobe Lightroom Classic”.
 If you try to uninstall Adobe Creative Cloud, it refuses to do so until you uninstalled all the other Adobe apps as well.

 The Subscription model